mbilker/StarLoader/README.md

 * qwertyoruiop: actual implementation of the code
 * gianguido: some makefile and scripts modding. great work!
 * squiffypwn, nerd, jannf et. al: moral support on IRC =P (thanks guys!)
+* liamchat: for annoying me. (added by ComingWinter)